The-AVR/AVR-2022/content/en/software/gui/_index.md

 ## Setup

-You should have already setup the VRC GUI when testing your PCC [here]({{< relref "../../peripheral-control-computer/test-the-pcc/#software-setup" >}}).
+You should have already setup the AVR GUI when testing your PCC [here]({{< relref "../../peripheral-control-computer/test-the-pcc/#software-setup" >}}).

 ## Usage

 Open the application.
 You'll be brought to the Connections tab.
-After starting the VRC software on your Jetson, put in the Jetson's IP address under the "MQTT" section.
+After starting the AVR software on your Jetson, put in the Jetson's IP address under the "MQTT" section.
 Leave the port as is.

 ![Connections tab](2022-06-16-12-22-06.png)